 Articulating the NHS's own research priorities better

-In 2017, NHS England and the National Institute for Health Research (NIHR) published a joint statement committing to 12 actions to support and apply research in the NHS.
+In 2017, NHS England and the NIHR published a joint statement committing to 12 actions to support and apply research in the NHS.

 One of these actions relates to setting out research priorities for national NHS programmes.